ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-05-12-lateral-thinking.md

 **Agile, not rigid.**

 ---
-*PS The new songs mentioned above will be released later this year or early 2016.*
+*PS The new songs mentioned above can be heard [here](https://ifyouwannas.bandcamp.com/album/higher-than-low).